 Graduate Student Research Grants

 We are proud to announce the launch of our National Research Program initiative to provide grants to young Canadian researchers involved in early-onset and late-onset asthma research.
 In partnership with AllerGen NCE Inc., in 2017, the Program will grant two awards to Masters level (MSc/MScN) student researchers; and two awards to PhD level student researchers.
-Applications are now open.
-Deadline for submissions is September 30th, 2017.
+Applications are now closed.
+The deadline for submissions was September 30th, 2017.
+Thank you to those who applied.

 By investing in young Canadian researchers and supporting their promising research, we ensure continued efforts to search for a cure for asthma, while making real strides towards better treatment options for the three million Canadians living with asthma.